12th July, 2021

 NB: FBT gross up rates do tend to change every few years, so be sure to check the ATO’s website to make sure you’re up to date.

-Assume you pay a staff member $100,000 p/a and provide a car benefit with a taxable value of $10,000 during the 2019/20 FBT year.
-The $100,000 is taxed at the applicable PAYG withholding rate which you withhold and pay to the ATO.
-The $10,000 car benefit is taxed as follows:
+“Assume you pay a staff member $100,000 per annum and provide a car benefit with a taxable value of $10,000 during the 2019/20 FBT year.

 |Multiplied by Gross-up rate x||2.0802|